Guide for homeowners

 Building Regulations in Northern Ireland: a homeowner's overview

-How NI Building Regulations differ from the rest of the UK, and when you need approval.
+How NI Building Regulations differ from the rest of the UK, when you need approval, and how to apply through your local council.